Jesus nets hat trick as Man City eliminates Dinamo in CL - WHIZ News

 Five minutes into the second half, Jesus exchanged passes with Phil Foden before cutting inside in the area onto his right foot and curling a shot into the far corner.

+“We are incredibly delighted with Gabby,” City manager Pep Guardiola said.
+“A striker needs goals and he scored three.
+Hopefully it can help his mood to be incredibly positive.

+“Gabriel is an incredible fighter, how he helps us to defend and does absolutely everything, but a striker needs goals and that is important for him, for the team, for everything.”

-Foden, City’s highly rated 19-year-old midfielder, wrapped up the win by finishing off a flowing team move with a close-range shot.
+Foden, City’s highly rated 19-year-old midfielder, wrapped up the win by finishing off a flowing team move with a close-range shot and also impressed as a replacement for the rested David Silva.

+Foden is regarded as the heir apparent to Silva — who is leaving at the end of the season after 10 years at City — and already has three Champions League goals to his name as a teenager.

+“He was so good,” Guardiola added.
+“I think he’s a player, when he is close to the box, who is more dangerous than away from the box.

 City fielded a weakened team for the game having clinched a last-16 berth with a game to spare.